georgievlb/DevOpsDemo/README.md

 Due to time constraints I designed the CI/CD pipeline as a proof of concept for the task I was given.
 Given more time I'd improve the following items:
 1. Split the pipeline into multiple pipelines:
-    - deploy aws resources individually e.g. VPC and EKS
+    - deploy aws resources in individual pipelines e.g. VPC and EKS
-    - build and deploy artifact separately
+    - build and deploy artifact in a separate pipeline
 2. Add a TerraForm cofiguration to stop relying on CloudFormation
 3. Package the kubernetes resources using Helm
 4. Update the cloudformation stack when there's a change to the yaml template
-5. Avoid code repetition in pipeline
+5. Improve code quality of the pipeline e.g. avoid code repetition, refactor longer methods
-6. Break down pipeline into more granular steps.
+6. Break down pipeline into more granular steps
 7. Add SSL termination to load balancer
 8. Perform build and test operations inside a container
 9. Test the pipeline more thoroughly